/* * external links open in new window */

 New Fire Temple and New Fire House Overlook on Mesa Loop.
 Camera Settings: f/8 @ 1/1600, ISO 800, 240 mm with a 70-200mm lens with 2X teleconverter.
 The wind was insane here, which is why my shutter speed and ISO were high.

 The six-mile Mesa Loop, located on Chapin Mesa, will take a while to drive because there’s so much to see.
-Sunrise shots aren’t an option here because the road doesn’t open until 8 a.m. but sunset is possible.
+Sunrise shots aren’t an option here because the road doesn’t open until the staff arrive (varies based on staffing so check website for details), but sunset is possible.
 Law enforcement will sweep the road before they close the gates at sunset so you can shoot until they come along.
 While it was cool to see the pit houses, they aren’t the best with photography because they are in buildings with guard rails.
 The viewpoints of the dwellings were the best photo spots.
 I recommend downloading the free Mesa Loop driving tour podcast before visiting.

 Square Tower House